What Is The Procure-to-Pay Process?

 The invoice is reconciled against the PO and relevant documents from the receiving process.
 In automated systems, the three-way matching process compares the purchase order and receiving document with the invoice to confirm that the goods were delivered as ordered and billed accordingly.
 Line items that do not match are flagged and reported for investigation.

 Invoices approved for payment are routed to AP.
 Payments are made, and the accounting system is updated.

 Maintaining an Efficient Procure-to-Pay System

-Keeping the system in optimal working order requires attention to detail.
-The procurement department maintains contact with vendors, fostering good working relationships that inspire vendors to negotiate in good faith with customers who pay their bills on time and fulfil their commitments.
+During the course of a project or calendar period, many things can change, and keeping the P2P system in optimal working order requires attention to detail.
+Ideally, the procurement and accounts payable teams maintain constant contact with vendors, fostering good working relationships that inspire vendors to negotiate in good faith with customers who pay their bills on time and fulfil their commitments.

 Anything from natural disasters to political events can cause raw material prices to rise or fall, affecting every link in the supply chain.
 This makes both supply chain management and supplier relationship management as high a priority as process efficiency and data management for procurement and AP professionals who want to achieve truly strategic sourcing while keeping costs low across the entire purchasing process.

 Ultimately, however, the true benefit of a comprehensive procure-to-pay solution lies in its ability to foster open communication and create total transactional transparency between the procurement and accounts payable departments.
 For example: